Preparing Your Home for Sale

 Eliminate, organize, and make the garage and storage closets fresh and orderly so others can imagine their items in your spaces.

 The garage tends to get a little beat up with normal wear and tear.
-An orderly, freshly cleaned, or painted garage will help establish the overall feel and solidity of the entire property.
+An orderly, freshly cleaned, or painted garage will help establish the entire property's overall feel and solidity.

 Wintertime is rough on garages in Summit and Park County.
 The accumulated ice and snow from our vehicles will make a garage appear unkempt in short order.
 Try your best to keep the garage free of the accumulated water, snow, and dirt that our vehicles bring in.